-Once you have segments based on customer similarities, you are ready to create unique customer personas representing your most common and ideal buyer types.
-When creating each profile, add all of the relevant attributes that make up the ideal customer.
-After the customer traits are added, give your customer persona a name that is easy to remember.
+Once you have segments based on customer similarities, you are ready to create unique consumer personas representing your most common and ideal buyer types.
+When creating each buyer persona, add all of the relevant attributes that make up the ideal customer.
+After the customer traits are added, give your buyer persona a name that is easy to remember.
 You’ll find some examples below.

-Very few companies have only one ideal customer, so most businesses will have multiple customer personas showing its most common buyer types.
+Few companies have only one ideal customer, so most businesses will have multiple consumer personas showing their most common buyer types.
 This further enables you to diversify your sales and marketing strategies by profile and to account for cyclical sales.
-For example, marketing to one persona may generate a lot of sales during the winter holiday season but another may be more likely to buy during summer months.
+For example, marketing to one persona may generate robust sales during the winter holiday season, but another may be more likely to buy during the summer months.

 5. Set Sales & Marketing Strategies for Each Customer Persona

 Personas allow you to determine the best ways to generate leads as well as convert them into paying customers.
-Now that you have detailed customer personas, you can create and adjust your sales and marketing strategies as well as the tactics needed to get each particular persona into and through the sales process.
+Once you have detailed customer personas, create and adjust your sales and marketing strategies as well as the tactics needed to get each particular persona into and through the sales process.

-Here are some examples of how to adjust sales and marketing tactics based on customer personas:
+Here are some examples of how buyer personas can help you adjust sales and marketing tactics based on their profiles:

-- Customer persona shows the buyer type spends a lot of time checking email, so marketing tactics should include sales introductions through email for cold calling and automated email marketing for lead nurturing.
+- Outreach strategy: Customer persona shows the buyer type that spends a lot of time checking emails, so marketing tactics should include sales introductions through email for cold calling and automated email marketing for lead nurturing.

-- Customer persona indicates the typical buyer prioritizes protecting their family, so content marketing and ads that have an emotional appeal about protecting and taking care of loved ones should be used.
+- Messaging strategy: Customer persona indicates the typical buyer prioritizes protecting their family, so content marketing and ads that have an emotional appeal about protecting and taking care of loved ones should be used.

-- Customer persona reveals the buyer is usually an older and not very tech-savvy business owner, so a consultative sales approach should be used to first educate leads in order to find the best possible solutions.
+- Nurturing strategy: Customer persona reveals which buyer is usually older and not a very tech-savvy business owner, so a consultative sales approach should be used to first educate leads in order to find the best possible solutions.

-Customer personas are especially useful prior to lead generation.
+Customer personas are especially useful prior to lead generation as they inform the outreach and marketing approach of a business.
 These profiles enable you to strategically develop tactics for acquiring leads among people who match up to your most-wanted buyer types.
-Theoretically, if a persona compasses a large number of leads that share the same behaviors, demographics, and roles, then executing the right lead generation methods will consistently bring the same types of leads into the sales process.

-Below are three examples of customer persona profiles and corresponding lead generation tactics to use:
+Below are three consumer persona samples, as well as corresponding lead generation and marketing tactics to use:

 Background: Cameron graduated from college and knew immediately he wanted a steady job with a solid income, such as an accountant or tax preparer.
 He got married in his late 20s and is now a suburban family man living a fairly simple lifestyle.
 He is now 35 to 50 years old, married with three children, and makes about $140,000 per year as a tax preparer.

-Behaviors: Cameron is fairly quiet (an introvert).
+Behaviors: Cameron is fairly quiet.
 He has a few hobbies, including fishing, golfing, and gardening, but often prefers to stay in and watch sports.
 He occasionally travels with his wife and family across the country to see loved ones.
-Cameron doesn’t use social media much and only uses the internet for his job and some shopping.
+Cameron doesn’t use social media much and only uses the internet for his job and some online shopping.